 Office of the Chief

-The Office of the Chief includes our Public Information Office, Human Resources, Businesses Analysis & Research Team, and Safety.
-This group is responsible for a variety of tasks including timely dissemination of information to the public, media, and/or coordinating with other agencies, analyzing data to improve performance, ensuring continued employee safety, and recruiting our employees and providing them with needed resources.
+The Office of the Chief includes our Strategic Communications & Public Information Office, Community Relations & Injury Prevention, Safety, and Office of Professional Conduct.
+This group is responsible for a variety of tasks including timely dissemination of information to the public, media, and/or coordinating with other agencies, public relations, community outreach, ensuring continued employee safety, and internal affairs.

 Administration and Finance

-Made up of Accounts Payable, Billing and Records, Financial Monitoring, Payroll, and Purchasing and Supply, our Administration and Finance team is responsible for managing our finances, salaries, billing, grants, and equipment.
+Made up of Accounts Payable, Billing and Records, Financial Monitoring, Payroll, Purchasing and Supply, Human Resources, Compliance including medical records and public information requests, and Business Technology.
+This team is responsible for managing our finances, salaries, billing, grants, employee relations, data analysis and research, and IT support.

 Employee Development & Wellness Division

 Our Employment Development & Wellness Division (EDWD) is responsible for ensuring quality service and performance is a part of every aspect of our practice.
 The process is ongoing, starting with the training of new cadets in our Academy and constantly reviewing our clinical practices to see if improvement is needed.
-EDWD includes our Continuing Education and Community Outreach sections.
+EDWD includes our Continuing Education, Recruiting, Clinical Performance and Improvement, and Employee Wellness sections.

 Operations